 Any breach of academic integrity will not be tolerated in this program.
 Students who demonstrate any example of breaching the academic integrity policy will be dismissed from the nursing course and will receive an "F" for the course.
 The student will also be subject to discipline by the Southern Nursing Program.
 Any behavioral misconduct that can be proven by a preponderance of evidence will be subject to disciplinary action which may include dismissal from the Nursing Program and/or college.
-Furthermore, the actions may be reportable to the West Virginia Board of Examiners for Registered Professional Nurses.
+Furthermore, the actions may be reportable to the West Virginia RN Board.